LucasDelfino92/morrowindsharp/mw++.md

 **Putting Power in Willpower**
 - Enable **Allow negative Resist Bonus**.

+**Realistic Repair**
+- Disable **Enable Realistic Repair**.
+This will remove the functionality of requiring anvils and forges to repair your equipment.

 **Security Enhanced**
 - Set **Assign Keybind for Lockpick Hotkey** to **O**.
 Let There Be Darkness already utilizes the L key, so this will prevent conflicts (just think of "O" as "Open").